Karthik-B-06/react-native-segmented-control/README.md

 > Color accepts all [React Native Colors](https://reactnative.dev/docs/colors#color-representations).

-> `containerStyle` accepts all View styles and overrides the defaults
+> `containerStyle` accepts all View styles and does not override the defaults provided by the package

-> `textStyle` accepts all Text styles and overrides the defaults
+> `textStyle` accepts all Text styles and overrides the defaults except the label colors set by props

 ## :tada: Example